If you don’t take care of your body, at some point you’ll wind up getting an (easily preventable) injury.

-Right: I’ve found this stretch to be helpful for my upper back, but it can also be useful for stretching the hamstrings and calves.
+Right: I’ve found this stretch, which I like to call a “wall dog,” to be helpful for my upper back, but it can also be useful for stretching the hamstrings and calves.
 Start by grabbing a bar or a ledge that’s a bit higher than waist level.
 Next, step back, push your hips out and press your chest to the ground.
 Try to avoid bending your knees or rounding your back.

 For more information, pick up a copy of my new book, Stretching Your Boundaries.